seL4/graph-refine/README.md

   - all: test all functions. this will usually be the last instruction.
   - no-loops: skip functions with loops
   - only-loops: skip functions without loops
-  - quiet: suppress diagnostic output
+  - verbose: produce a lot of diagnostic output in subsequent instructions.
-  - report: report mode. suppress diagnostic output, but format a report on proof structure and progress.
+  - `function-name`: other instructions will be taken as the name of a single function to be tested.

 Overview
 --------